-1.12.12 'on power up' function
+1.21.13 'On power up' function

 The 'On Power Up' ('on.Pu') functions allows to define a series of actions to activate when the instrument restarts after a power loss.
-Functions available are a delay so the instrument waits a defined time before starting to measure and control, and an automatic tare of the reading.
+Functions available are a delay so the instrument waits a defined time before starting to measure and control, and the state of the alarms.
 The functions will apply only after a restart due to power-loss, they will not apply after a restart due to changes in configuration.

 Delaying the measure and control functions gives additional time to elements of the system who are slower, so they can start completely before the instrument begins to acquire signal and control the outputs.